campanam/Avipoxvirus/README.md

 MEGAN - Community Edition v.
 6.24.20 [(5)](https://github.com/husonlab/megan-ce)

 # Pipeline Configuration
-A profile ('hydra') describing the configuration and Conda recipes used in Eibner-Gebhardt et al. is included in the `nextflow.config` file included in this repository.
+We recommend copying and modifying the `nextflow.config` file included in this directory.
+A profile ('hydra') describing the configuration and Conda recipes used in Eibner-Gebhardt et al. is included in the `nextflow.config` file.
 Please consult the Nextflow documentation to configure the pipeline for your system.

 Configurable parameters needed for the pipeline are:

+inputCsv: Path to the input CSV of Samples
+blastdb: Path to custom *Avipoxvirus* BLAST database
+ntdb: Path to BLAST nt database
+readsdir: Path to directory holding raw read pairs
+outdir: Output directory
+outstem: Output file stem
+taxon: Taxon to search for in MEGAN LCA files

+# Running the Pipeline
+Enter the command:
+`nextflow run campanam/Avipoxvirus -r main -c <your config file>`

 # References
 1. Schubert M, Lindgreen S, Orlando L. 2016.
 AdapterRemoval v2: rapid adapter trimming, identification, and read merging. *BMC Research Notes*. __9__: 88.